 The Chimneys & Fireplaces of Kansas City, KS

 From the early pioneers to the present day first time home buyers, residents of Kansas City, KS have an appreciation for a warm fire in the fireplace.
 The homes built in the early 1900s would frequently have multiple fireplaces throughout the home.
 Many bedrooms had a proportional size fireplace with a coal basket grate or an early version of a gas insert room heater.
 Since so much of this early development was prior to 1945, many chimneys are unlined.
 This means only one or two walls of brickwork separate the exhaust from the home’s interior.
 From WWII forward, the inclusion of liners in the construction of chimneys and the style of fireplaces adjusted from a square Rumford design to a more contemporary rectangular shape.
 The chimneys that service the coal or gas (and sometimes oil) burning appliances commonly found in the basement, utilized the single flue design.
 Since these early chimneys were servicing lower efficiency furnaces and boilers, they had large (by today’s standards) flue passageways.

-The Last 20 Years of Kansas City, KS Brought New Growth & New Fireplaces
+Last 20 Years Brought Growth & New Fireplaces

 With the development of the older parts of the city and the new development since 2000 on the west side, new homes are springing up all over KCK.
 A large majority of these homes have factory-built fireplaces or convenient gas fireplaces utilizing direct-vent technology.
 Full Service Chimney can help you keep these modern hearth products up and running with ongoing maintenance and needed service.

 Allow Us to Serve Your Home

 By keeping an eye on your chimney and fireplace, the need for restoration someday is substantially reduced.
-Have us visit your home and assist you to keep what you have and to make your hearth the gathering place for friends and family.
-Hurry, winter is on the way.
+Have Full Service Chimney visit your home and help you keep what you have while making your hearth a comfortable gathering place for friends and family.